coatyio/coaty-js/docs/man/developer-guide.md

 ## Framework technology stack

-The Coaty JavaScript technology stack makes use of the following base technologies:
+The Coaty JavaScript technology stack makes use of the following core
+technologies:

 * **TypeScript** - the framework's main programming language
 * **MQTT.JS** - an MQTT client used to implement event based communication on top of MQTT messaging
 * **RxJS** - the ReactiveX JavaScript library for asynchronous programming with observable streams

-The framework also includes some optional packages that can be used in combination with the Unified Storage API:
+The framework can also make use of database driver packages to be required in combination with the Unified Storage API:

 * **pg** - JavaScript driver for PostgreSQL databases